jeromewu/random_number_generator/README.md

 rng_c

-This is Random Number Generator writing in C. The Algorithm using here is the Tkacik TRNG.
+This is Random Number Generator writing in C++.
+The Algorithm using here is the Tkacik TRNG.
 =====